-Programming languages play a vital role in formulating algorithms and instruct a set of commands to create a software program.
+Programming languages play a vital role in formulating algorithms and instructing a set of commands to create a software program.
 While studying computer programming, it is essential to be familiar with the different types of programming languages and the key factors which set them apart from each other.
 Python and Java are amongst the popular programming languages used for creating computer software and for web development as well.
 If you aim to study these two computer programming languages, it is important to know about their key features and components.
-This blog brings you a detailed comparison between Python vs Java, their differences, applications and much more.
+This blog brings you a detailed comparison between Python vs Java, their differences, applications, and much more.

 What is Python?

 Commonly, Python can be defined as a dynamically-typed programming language for general purposes.
 The main motive behind the creation of python was to abridge the gap between C and the shell.
 The development of python initially began at a research institute in New Zealand.
-The Python syntax was also meant to be easy-to-read.
+The Python syntax was also meant to be easy to read.

 When to Use Python

 Python has several libraries that make it easy for a new programmer to learn.
-You can jump into machine learning, create charts or CLI, python is great for you.
+You can jump into machine learning, create charts, or CLI, python is great for you.
 There is very little in Python to learn from scratch.
 All you need is a set of proper instructions.
 Hence, you can use python by:

 - New programmers